 About 18 months ago, I became intrigued with the concept of electrifying an older car.
-I have a few oldies in the garage (Cars like this, this, this, and this) and those will remain in their pristine original forms.
-But the idea of finding an older, fun car (1960s-80s?) in good cosmetic shape but with questionable mechanical underpinnings and then modernizing it with an electric drivetrain fascinates me.
+I have a few oldies in the garage (Cars like this, this, this, and this) and those will remain in original factory spec.
+But the idea of finding an older, fun car from the 1960s-80s in good cosmetic shape — but with questionable mechanical underpinnings — and then modernizing it with an electric drivetrain fascinates me.

-After a bit of research, I decided on Moment Motors in Austin, Texas.
-I paid my deposit last June, knowing there was a full 12-month queue before they were ready to take your car.
-I was okay with the 1-year lead time, it gave me room to a) figure out which car I wanted to convert; 2) a few months to go down the rabbit hole and become well-steeped in that specific vehicle’s history; and iii) Oh, and then a few months to find the actual donor car.
+After a bit of research, I decided I would go with Moment Motors in Austin, Texas.
+I paid my deposit last June, knowing there was a full 12-month queue before they would be ready to take your car.
+I was okay with a 1-year lead time because it gave me room to a) Figure out which car (and model year) I wanted to convert; 2) Allowed me to spend a few months going down the rabbit hole to become well-steeped in that specific marquee’s history; and iii) Spend a few months finding the actual donor vehicle.

 Ultimately, I decided on an ‘80s-era Porsche 911.
-An unexpected choice from someone who was never much of a Porschephile (Why?
-Cause their engines are in the wrong place).
-I’ve always found the comparable era BMW M3s to be more visceral of a drive (especially on a track).
-Besides, I grew up a fan of big front-engine V8s: Mustangs, Corvettes, Camaros, Chargers, and in later years M5s and M6.
+An unexpected choice from someone who was never much of a Porschephile; (Why?
+Cause their engines are in the wrong place!)
+I’ve always found late 1990s/2000s era BMW M3s to be more visceral of a drive (especially on a track) than the comparable 911.
+Besides, I grew up a fan of big front-engine V8s: Mustangs, Corvettes, Camaros, Chargers, and in later years M5s and M6s.

 My research led me to become more and more intrigued by the 911’s history.
 Light, nimble sports cars were mostly a rarity in the USA, at least when I was a kid, but the 911 was tossable, reliable, and relatively quick.
 They quickly became beloved by enthusiasts here.

 I dove into the research on various models: Carreras, G50s, Targas, Cabrios, and the nomenclature of 991, 993, 997, etc. I decided I wanted a Coupe (but didn’t love the shape of the Targa).
-I was not looking for a convertible; I kinda accidentally found a cheap Cabrio, which turned out to be a rare-ish car that was too valuable to electrify, so I am renovating it back to factory spec.
+I was not looking for an open air car but I kinda/accidentally found a cheap Cabrio, which turned out to be a rare-ish car that was too valuable to electrify; that M491 is being renovated back to factory spec.
 That’s a story to be saved for another day.

-My favorite vehicle search tool is AutoTempest.
-It’s an Expedia-like site that lets you deeply refine and personalize exactly what you are searching for.
-My wife’s E-hybrid 4S in Amethyst Metallic over Chalk — that was the exact spec — would have been impossible to find without it.
+I hunted for a vehicle using my favorite search tool: AutoTempest.
+It’s an Expedia-like search engine that lets you deeply refine and personalize exactly what you are seeking.
+My wife’s CPO E-hybrid 4S in Amethyst Metallic over Chalk — that was the exact spec — would have been impossible to find without it.

 I decided on the 1984-89 G50 Carrera.
-Very retro, relatively inexpensive (as far as Porsches go), with literally 100s for sale.
+Very retro, relatively inexpensive (as far as Porsches go), with literally 100s up for sale.
 Look at enough of them and you can start to see what has good paint quality, what was well-maintained, where rust shows up, what needs work, etc. The more of them you look at, the better off you are.
-I didn’t want to do a six-figure frame-off restoration — half of that cost was the engine/transmission.
-My plan,: Yank out both and sell them to defray the total expense of the project.
+I didn’t want to do a six-figure, frame-off restoration — half of that cost was the engine/transmission.
+My plan: Yank out the flat-6 and tranny to sell them to defray the total expense of the project.